ImperialOctopus/worlds-to-follow/docs/01-guide/05-character.md

 # Creating a Character

-Creating a character in this game requires the following decisions:
+Creating a character in this game requires the following:

 - Assigning skill points, and choosing your signature skill.
 - Choosing your starting [Arts](/arts).
 - Choosing any [Potion Formulae](/potions), [Artistries](/artistry), and [Metamagic](/metamagic) you might start with.
-- Choosing any languages you start with, and other setting-dependent decisions (e.g. place of origin, occupation).
+- Choosing any languages that you start with.
+- Making other setting-dependent decisions (e.g. place of origin, occupation).

 ## Skills